jeremyjosol/aug252023_project/README.md

 Jeremy Josol

 ## About
-This application features a webpage where a user can select a either a classic or special pizza with the option of additional toppings and depending on the user selection the price is incremented appropriately and outputs on the page.
+This application features a webpage where a user can select either a classic or special pizza with the option of additional toppings and depending on the user selection the price is incremented appropriately and outputs on the page.

 ## Technologies Used
 * HTML